 - Eat five or more servings of a variety of vegetables and fruits each day.

 - Choose whole grains in preference to processed (refined) grains.

 - Limit your consumption of processed and red meats.

 5. If you drink alcoholic beverages, limit consumption.

 The Colorectal Cancer Screening Program (CCSP) is committed to prevention, early detection and treatment of colorectal cancer.
 The program is designed to provide equitable access to colorectal cancer screenings throughout the state.
 CCSP targets its services to minorities and people from disadvantaged socioeconomic backgrounds or underserved communities.
 Participants in need of follow-up are referred to the appropriate services.
 The purpose of CCSP is to increase colorectal cancer screening rates in the state while decreasing the number of preventable deaths from the disease.
 For information, call the Health Initiatives and Disparities Screening Program at 501-526-5260.

 Colorectal Cancer Act of 2005

 Arkansas has one of the country’s highest annual mortality rates from colorectal cancer with an average of just more than 20 deaths per 100,000.
 That’s compared to the national average of 17 deaths per 100,000.
-Nearly 1,700 Arkansans are diagnosed with colon and rectum cancers each year.
+According to the American Cancer Society, about 1,500 Arkansans are diagnosed with colon and rectum cancers each year.

 Fortunately, patients whose tumors are detected at an early stage before the disease spreads have an 80 percent to 90 percent chance of surviving for 10 years or more.
 Colorectal cancer is one of the few diseases that can be prevented through regular screening, by allowing polyps to be removed before they become cancerous.